-Laptops like the Samsung Notebook 9 tend to make for compelling reviews, because while they do have some notable flaws that can hold them back, they’re generally outweighed by the massive benefits the notebook offers overall.
+Laptops like the Samsung Notebook 9 are complicated devices, because while they can have some frustrating limitations that stop them short of greatness, those shortcomings are generally outweighed by the huge benefits they bring to the table.

 Here is the Samsung Notebook 9 (15-inch) configuration sent to TechRadar for review: